 History of anti-parasites (lice removal treatments)

-Anti-parasites (or insecticides) products for pediculosis (lice infestation) were introduced in the middle of last century, and the same formulations are still sold in stores in the form of creams, lotions and foams to kill lice and nits.
+Anti-parasites (or insecticides) products for pediculosis (head lice infestation) were introduced in the middle of last century, and the same formulations are still sold in stores in the form of creams, lotions and foams to kill lice and nits.

 The two main anti-parasites categories used for lice infestation are the Pyrethroids and Organophosphates.